abaheer/dlp-to-drive/README.md

 $ python main.py
 ```

-## Alternatively, download from executable-file branch.

-- Simply run yt-dlp.exe in dist/yt-to-drive
-- Run yt-to-drive.exe in dist/yt-to-drive to open the GUI (you can make a shortcut to this file)
-- You only need to run the yt-dlp once
+to use Google Drive functionality, you will need to generate a client_secret and client_id and add those to the settings.yaml file.
+For more information, check the [documentation](https://developers.google.com/people/quickstart/python#set_up_your_environment).

 ## Future scope

-- allow users to:

 - select directory to save files locally
 - select output file format
 - allow user to queue multiple links

-- conduct further testing.
+- conduct further testing